mamatb/EAPgrade/README.md

 I'm aware of other tools such as [hostapd-mana](https://github.com/sensepost/hostapd-mana) supporting more EAP types, but EAPHammer is my favourite so far.
 One problem I've experienced though is EAPHammer not logging all its activity to the default log file when disconnected from power instead of properly stopping the attack, that's why I'm redirecting stdout and stderr to `/opt/eaphammer/logs/hostapd-eaphammer.raw`.

+Also I've experienced some weird instability bugs after running the fake AP for a somewhat long period of time, so decided to add a watchdog service in charge of restarting the whole attack if certain errors are detected.

 Installation
 ------------